postlund/pyatv/docs/documentation/atvremote.md

 ## Working with commands

 Several commands are supported by the library.
-Easiest is just to use the command called `commands`, as it will present a list of availble commands:
+Easiest is just to use the command called `commands`, as it will present a list of available commands:

     $ atvremote --id 00:11:22:33:44:54 commands
     Remote control commands: